 Responding poorly to cultural differences can have an extremely negative impact on your company and your career.
 By following the proven strategies outlined in the free Negotiation Training: Overcoming Cultural Barriers in Negotiations special report, you’ll have the tools you need to negotiate successfully with counterparts located around the world.
-Curated from relevant articles as featured in the Program on Negotiation at Harvard Law School’s Negotiation Briefings newsletter, this timely report contains the information you need to heighten your cultural intelligence.
+Curated from relevant articles, this timely report contains the information you need to heighten your cultural intelligence.

 Download your complimentary copy of Negotiation Training: Overcoming Cultural Barriers in Negotiations right now.
 To do so, simply click the button below.